Trial Search Results

 2. Age greater than or equal to 18 years old

-3. Patients with biopsy-confirmed stages IB-IVA mycosis fungoides or Sézary syndrome.
+3. Participants with biopsy-confirmed stages IB-IVA mycosis fungoides or Sézary syndrome

-Patients with SS who have bone marrow involvement are also eligible.
-Patients with
+(SS).
+Participants with SS who have bone marrow involvement are also eligible.

-4. Patients must have been treated with an HDAC inhibitor given for the treatment of
+4. Participants must have been treated with an HDAC inhibitor given for the treatment of

 CTCL.
-Patients must have had disease progression on or following treatment with an
+Participants must have had disease progression on or following treatment with an

 HDAC inhibitor.
-Patients are also eligible if they had an inadequate response to an
+Participants are also eligible if they had an inadequate response to

-HDAC inhibitor defined as stable disease as the best response after at least 3 months
+an HDAC inhibitor defined as stable disease as the best response after at least 3

-of therapy.
-Patients previously treated with an HDAC inhibitor are also eligible if
+months of therapy.
+Participants previously treated with an HDAC inhibitor are also

 2. Impaired cardiac function